conservationtechlab/cougarvision/README.md

 ## Fetch and alert
 Fetch_and_alert.py combines two functions to retrieve images from [Strikeforce](https://www.strikeforcewireless.com) site and email addresses.
 A webscrapper is used to retrieve images from Strikeforce username and password can be changed in the config/fetch_and_alert.yml file.
 Emails are accessed and images attached are extracted, email addresses may also be changed in the same config file.
 Once extracted these images are ran through both detector and classification models.
 And alerts (sends emails/texts) if a cougar is detected.
+To run fetch_and_alert.py, the config/fetch_and_alert.yml must be configured according to the notes in the file.
+The command line script to run is:

+'''
+python3 fetch_and_alert.py config/fetch_and_alert.yml

+'''

 ## Processing Batch Images
 Run_batch_images.py can take in an input folder and apply the detector/classifier pipeline to render annotated images along with an output.json file in directory classifications.
 The output.json contains the final classifications on the cropped images and can be used to compare against a ground truth set.
 There is also an intermediate output.json which holds the crop detections and is used by the script to crop images, this one can be moved by configuration in the yml file.